h2df/NZACA_scrapper/README.md

-This scrapper is built for a Covid-19 quanrantine facility provider.
+This scrapper is built for a Covid-19 quarantine facility provider.

 It retrieves public contact information of NZ's aged healthcare centers from NZACA's website, so that the provider can contact them to introduce the products that the centers may desire at this stage.